Stuffed turnip (Фаршированная репа)

 • In a bowl mix the lentils and the rice mixture.
 Add the feta crumbles and the hard graded cheese.
 Add the salt, pepper, hot red pepper and freshly graded nutmeg to taste.
 Mix.
 Also you can sprinkle salt, nutmeg and pepper inside the squash.
 Put the stuffing in the inside of the squash.
 Sprinkle the top with cheese and bake them in the oven for about 20 – 30 minutes or until the tops are golden brown.

-• Serve with other vegetables brussel sprouts, beets, cranberry sauce etc.
+• Serve with other fall vegetables like brussel sprouts, beets, cranberry sauce etc.

 enjoy!